Evaluating the impact of AI on homelab efficiency

 • Archive older configs and keep a changelog.

-Concrete example: store an Ansible role in a versioned repo; tag the role release; update the CI to run unit-style tests that validate key configuration files before a role is allowed to run across the homelab.
+One concrete example: store an Ansible role in a versioned repo, tag the role release, and update the CI to run unit-style tests that validate key configuration files before a role is allowed to run across the homelab.